create and activate new virtual environment

 Install from source into a default environment

-If you want PyAerocom in your default installation of python, then you install the latest released version of pyaerocom and its depencencies:
+If you want PyAerocom in your default installation of python, then you install the latest released version of pyaerocom and its dependencies:

 # install pyaerocom on machines with Proj8 or newer